sudheerj/javascript-interview-questions/README.md

 341. ### Do all objects have prototypes

-     No. All objects have prototypes except for the base object which is created by the user, or an object that is created using the new keyword.
+     No. All objects have prototypes except the base object or an object created with Object.create(null) method.
+The base object is Object.prototype, and its prototype is null.

      **[⬆ Back to Top](#table-of-contents)**